 Did you know that the founding of Arbor Day in Florida is rooted in DeFuniak Springs?
 In 1885, the leader of the National Arbor Day Movement made a presentation on the Florida Chautauqua campus/resort grounds which inspired Florida Governor William Perry, who was in attendance, to later declare Arbor Day in Florida.

-City and Chautauqua leaders broke tradition during the annual Assembly to honor the late Ebert Sconiers and all American Veterans with a tree planting ceremony (instead of the featured keynote speaker).
-Ebert's remains were recently discovered overseas where he died as a WWII POW.
-Since his remains returned home to DeFuniak Springs at the same time of the Florida Chautauqua Assembly, local leaders decided to honor him and all American veterans with a tree planting ceremony.
+City and Chautauqua leaders broke tradition during the annual Assembly to honor the late Ewart Sconiers and all of the American Veterans with a tree-planting ceremony (instead of the featured keynote speaker).
+Ewart's remains were recently discovered overseas where he died as a WWII POW.
+Since his remains returned home to DeFuniak Springs at the same time as the Florida Chautauqua Assembly, local leaders decided to honor him and all American veterans with a tree-planting ceremony.
 Lt.
-Sconiers remains were brought to the ceremony where his family, Chautauqua, local, state, and Florida Forest Service leaders participated planting the tree.
+Sconiers's remains were brought to the ceremony where his family, Chautauqua, and local, state, and Florida Forest Service leaders participated in planting the tree.

-Child star Jerry "The Beave" Mathers of "Leave it to Beaver" joined City, Chautauqua and Florida Forest Service leaders and planting a tree in his honor on the north side of the historic Chautauqua Hall of Brotherhood.
+Child star Jerry "The Beave" Mathers of "Leave it to Beaver" joined with City, Chautauqua Association, and Florida Forest Service leaders in planting a tree in his honor on the north side of the historic Chautauqua Hall of Brotherhood.